Definition of “Cancer” from the American Cancer Society.

 Based on 2019 data the top four cancer killers in the US (men and women) are prostate, female breast, lung/bronchus and colon/rectum.
-Most of us know someone who has one of these cancers or has been diagnosed with these cancer and has undergone (or is undergoing) treatment.
-There are many “survivors” who are fearful of a re-occurrence at the next checkup.
+Most of us know someone who has one of these cancers or has been diagnosed with cancer and has undergone (or is undergoing) treatment.
+Many survivors are fearful of a re-occurrence at the next checkup.

 Cancer and Traditional Medicine